AgnostiqHQ/covalent-aws-plugins/README.md

 > You may require [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) to be installed to use the AWS EC2 plugin.

+Please read our [read the docs (RTD)](https://covalent.readthedocs.io/en/latest/api/executors/awsplugins.html) guide for more detailed information about using AWS plugins.

 ## Included Plugins

 While each plugin can be installed separately, `covalent-aws-plugins` pip package will automatically download all of the plugins listed below.